In a few short years, Billingsgate Fish Market will be gone — at least, as we know it.

 The Barter Archive — which you can access here — features observational sketches like the one above and 3D scans of meaningful objects submitted by participating fishmongers, including flat caps, oyster knives and ice picks.

-Here you'll also find video interviews, many of which highlight to community bonds forged at Billingsgate.
+Here you'll also find video interviews, many of which highlight the community bonds forged at Billingsgate.

 "We’re like family", Martin from Cyprus Seafood says.
 "Everybody talks to everybody.
 Everybody listens to everyone’s problems.
 Everybody likes to chat.
 There used to be a bar upstairs.
 A pub.
 When it’s open, we go have a drink after work."